Jonathan2251/lbd/source/gpu.rst

 it maybe speed up by running both CPU/GPU with their data in their own cache.
-After DMA memcpy from cpu's memory to gpu's, gpu operate the "y[i] = a*x[i] +y[i];" instruction with one Grid where blockIdx is index of ThreadBlock, threadIdx is index of SIMD Thread and blockDim is the number of total Thread Blocks (Thread Block 0 to Thread Block 15) in a Grid as :numref:`grid` above.
+After DMA memcpy from cpu's memory to gpu's, gpu operate the "y[i] = a*x[i] +y[i];" instruction with one Grid where blockIdx is index of ThreadBlock, threadIdx is index of SIMD Thread and blockDim is the number of total Thread Blocks in a Grid in :numref:`grid` above.
+In the pro-gramming example in :numref:`grid`, each multithreaded SIMD Processor is assigned 512 elements of the vectors to work on.
+It has 16 SIMD Block, means 16 threads run on mutithreadeded SIMD processor.
+SIMD Processors are full processors with separate PCs and are programmed using threads [#Quantitative-gpu-threadblock]_.
+Each SIMD Block has 16 SIMD Threads, means 16 lens (number of pipelines as in vector processor).

-Though gpu has smaller L1 cache than cpu for each core (usually mapping to Thread Block in gpu), the DMA memcpy map the data in cpu memory to gpu memory to each l1 cache of core.
+Though gpu has smaller L1 cache than cpu for each core (cpu core usually corresponding to Thread Block in gpu), the DMA memcpy map the data in cpu memory to gpu memory to each l1 cache of core.
 Or gpu provides operations scatter and gather to access DRAM data for stream processing [#Quantitative-gpu-sparse-matrix]_ [#gpgpuwiki]_ [#shadingl1]_.